 Almost all carriers meeting mechanical and hydraulic requirements can be used to operate the attachment.
-See "Breaker specifications" on page 70.
 The product is installed on the carrier much in the same manner as installing a bucket or other attachments.
 A flange mounted attachment requires a separate mounting bracket.